m0ru/bak/04_solution.md

 "Design-science research relies upon the application of rigorous methods in both the construction and evaluation of the design artifact."

 %% This means applying existing foundations and methodologies, using effective metrics and formalizing.
-Note, however, that an overemphasis on rigor can often lead to lower relevance (Lee 1999), as many environments and artifacts defy an excessive formalism (see "wicked problems" at footnote [^fn:wicked]). <! --TODO better reference / use glossary entry !%!
+Note however, that an overemphasis on rigor can often lead to lower relevance (Lee 1999), as many environments and artifacts defy an excessive formalism (see "wicked problems" at footnote [^fn:wicked]). <! --TODO better reference / use glossary entry !%!

 %%
 @fkleedorfer: immer wieder durch andere Programmierer.innen angewandt, schließlich auch mit Usern getestet